Distilling Specialized Orders for Visual Generation: Perspective and Motivations

 \section{Perspective and Motivations}

-As shown in previous studies~\cite{li2024autoregressive}, the order of generation has a direct effect on the quality of the images.
-While the experiment section presents a comprehensive analysis of the results, this section provides a deeper understanding of the direct and indirect effects of orders for an AR model and our formulation is detailed in the following section.
+The generation order in an AR model determines both what the model can do and how well it does it~\cite{li2024autoregressive}.
+While later on the experiment section presents a comprehensive analysis of the results, this section provides a deeper understanding of the direct and indirect effects of orders for an AR model and our formulation is detailed in the following section.